Gibson SG Tribute Review e1672344950463

 Angus Young

 Angus Young has also been a fan of the Gibson Double-Cut Electric.
 He has played numerous SGs throughout his career, including the Jaydee Custom SGs of the 1970s.
 He has also played countless SGs for AC/DC.
 The SG Standard Tribute features a mahogany body with a maple neck.
-This guitar is equipped with double black Alnico II loaded pickups, a rosewood fingerboard, and an all-aluminum Nashville Tune-O-Matic bridge.
-The Tribute is affordable and offers great playability and tone.
+This guitar has double black Alnico II loaded pickups, a rosewood fingerboard, and an all-aluminum Nashville Tune-O-Matic bridge.
+The Tribute is affordable and offers excellent playability and tone.

 How to find the best guitar strings for Les Paul